forta-network/docs/docs/deploying-cli.md

 # Deploying your bot with the CLI

-This page covers how to deploy your bot using the `forta-agent` CLI tool.
+This page covers how to deploy your bot using the `forta-bot` CLI tool.

 ## Documentation